Larabjorn/SDG-PROJECT-ACP/README.md

   <li>
     <h3> Starting the Program</h3>
       <p>Step 1: Run the program in a Python environment (e.g., IDLE, Jupyter Notebook, or any integrated IDE that supports Python).</p>
+    <p>Step 2: Input the Customer Name in the designated field.
+This name will personalize the fuel entry records.</p>
-      <p>Step 2: The user will then be prompted to input their starting fuel level.
-The input should be in numerical format (e.g., liters of fuel).
-If the input is invalid (non-numeric), the program will ask for a valid input.</p>
+      <p>Step 3: Input the starting fuel level (in liters) in numerical format.
+If invalid input is provided, the program will request a valid input.</p>
   </li>

   <li>
   <h3> Adding Fuel</h3>
-      <p>Step 3: After the initial fuel level is set, the program will allow the user to add fuel by entering the amount of fuel they added.</p>
+      <p>Step 4: Add fuel by entering the amount added and other relevant details</p>
-      <p> Step 4: The program will update the total fuel count accordingly and provide a summary of the updated fuel status.</p>
+      <p> Step 5: The program updates the total fuel count and provides a summary.</p>
   </li>

   <li>
     <h3> Tracking Fuel Consumption</h3>
-      <p>Step 5: The program will prompt the user to input the amount of fuel consumed after each trip or refueling.
-The consumption input should be in liters.</p>
+      <p>Step 6: Input the amount of fuel consumed after trips or refueling.</p>
-      <p>Step 6: After each entry, the program will update the fuel balance, showing the remaining fuel and how much was consumed.</p>
-      <p>Step 7: If the fuel level becomes too low (e.g., below 5 liters), the program will alert the user to refuel.</p>
+      <p>Step 7: The program updates the fuel balance and alerts the user if fuel is too low.</p>
   </li>

   <li>